Quirky alternative to a Q3 or GLA – nice details, comfy, but so-so to drive

 Available in Elegance, Performance Line, Prestige and Ultra Prestige versions, you can pick from the following engines and transmissions on the DS 7 Crossback:

-The BlueHDi 130 is an all-new 1.5-litre engine, and passes EU6.2 regulations.
-It will eventually replace all 1.6-litre diesels across the entire PSA range.
-A 300hp hybrid version called the E-Tense will follow in mid-2019, but it's petrol and diesel only from launch.
-All models are front-wheel drive, apart from the upcoming hybrid, which has electrically powered rear wheels for improved traction on slippery surfaces.
+The BlueHDi 130 is a 1.5-litre engine, which passes EU6.2 regulations that will eventually replace all 1.6-litre diesels across the entire PSA range.
+An entry-level three-cylinder PureTech 130 petrol will join the range in late 2018, while a 300hp plug-in hybrid (PHEV) version called the E-Tense will follow in summer 2019 with a projected asking price of £65,000.
+All models are front-wheel drive, apart from the upcoming hybrid, which will have electrically powered rear wheels for improved traction on slippery surfaces.

 Given the profusion of four-wheel drive rivals in this market and price sector, this is a disadvantage for anyone who regularly tows or needs a modicum of off-road capability.